MForofontov/python_utils/README.md

 ## License

-This project is licensed under the MIT License.
+This project is licensed under the GNU General Public License (GPL) - see the [LICENSE](LICENSE) file for details.